Definition: Unemployment refers to the share of the labor force that is without work but available for and seeking employment.

 So, some countries around the world might not be in a recession and still have very high unemployment rates because their natural rate of unemployment is high.
 In these countries, it may not be easy to move to where the jobs are because of language or culture barriers, employers might be unwilling to hire people because of restrictive labor regulations or other reasons.
 Then, even if the economy is expanding, the number of people who want to work but have no jobs remains high.
 You can look on the chart and try to guess what explains the level of unemployment in the various countries.

 One more thing to point out.
 The unemployed are people who are actively seeking work but cannot find a job.
 Some of them, after looking unsuccessfully for work for some time, eventually give up and drop out of the labor force.
 We call these people discouraged workers.
 They are not counted as unemployed but are clearly excluded from the labor market.

-Unemployment rate around the world Unemployment rate in Europe Unemployment rate in Asia Unemployment rate in Africa Unemployment rate in North America Unemployment rate in South America Unemployment rate in Australia Unemployment rate in the European union Unemployment rate in Sub Sahara Africa Unemployment rate in MENA Unemployment rate in South East Asia Unemployment rate in Latin America
+Unemployment rate around the world Unemployment rate in Europe Unemployment rate in Asia Unemployment rate in Africa Unemployment rate in North America Unemployment rate in South America Unemployment rate in Australia Unemployment rate in Sub Sahara Africa Unemployment rate in MENA Unemployment rate in South East Asia Unemployment rate in Latin America

 New and expanding database: Food prices around the world